Glastonbury Festival announces 2023 line-up

 Alex Turner and co. are due to top the Pyramid Stage for the third time on Friday, June 23 ahead of GnR making their Worthy Farm debut the following night (June 24).
 The two bands join the previously announced Elton John in headlining this year’s event.

-Lil Nas X will play in the slot before John, with Lana Del Rey set to headline the Other Stage (via the Guardian).
+Lil Nas X will play in the slot immediately before John, with Lana Del Rey set to deliver a headline performance on the Other Stage (via the Guardian).

 Other confirmed acts include Queens of the Stone Age, Lizzo, Lewis Capaldi, The War On Drugs, Chvrches, Christine And The Queens, Thundercat, Carly Rae Jepsen and Manic Street Preachers.